Teuku Faizasyah: Early life and education

 Faizasyah was born on 23 October 1964 in Bandung in a family of four.
 Faizasyah's parents were both of Acehnese descent, with his father coming from Tringgadeng, Pidie Jaya, and his mother from Lhoknga, Aceh Besar.
 His parents settled in Bandung in the late 1960s, where he was born and raised.
 Although his daily life involved using the Sundanese language, he learned Acehnese from his grandmother when returning to Aceh for holiday in the 1980s, which cemented his ancestral identity.

 Teuku Faizasyah's interest in diplomacy began during his high school years.
 His passion led him to pursue a bachelor's degree in international relations from Padjadjaran University, which he completed in 1991.
-During his foreign service career, Faizasyah completed his master's degree in international studies from from the University of Birmingham in England in 1993 and his doctorate in political science and public policy from the University of Waikato in 2003.
+During his foreign service career, Faizasyah completed his master's degree in international studies from the University of Birmingham in England in 1993 and his doctorate in political science and public policy from the University of Waikato in 2003.
 He received the New Zealand's Overseas Development Assistance Scholarship for his latter's studies.
 His thesis, which discussed Suharto's informal diplomacy, was supervised by Alan Simpson and Mark Rolls.